-The idea was to use the same character form the original TV ads, local comedian Rickus de Beer (aka “Jonathan from RadioRaps”), in series of preroll ads where he bets with his best mate on whether the viewer will skip the ad or not.
+The idea was to use the same character form the original TV ads – local comedian Rickus de Beer (aka “Jonathan from RadioRaps”) – in series of preroll ads where he bets with his best friend on whether the viewer will skip the ad or not.

 Each of our three preroll ads also highlighted a different functionality feature of Sportingbet’s betting services.
 One focussed on “In-game Markets” (the ability to bet on small, very specific events and markers within games).

-Another focussed on their “Cash Out” feature, which enables users to pull out of a bet (at a mitigated loss) if the game is not going well.
+Sportingbet’s “Cash Out” function enables users to pull out of a bet (at a mitigated loss) if the game is not going well…

 Careful Youtube targeting and remarketing (largely due to the good work of Mike Walker and Slade Reyneke, also formerly of HoneyKome) meant that we could serve each ad only to viewers that had already seen the previous ones.

-Finally, we turned the common model of “TV ads with cursory digital support” on its head, by creating a TVC that mimicked the Youtube campaign.
+We then turned the usual “TV ad with obligatory digital support” completely on its head, by creating a TV ad that mimicked (and supported) the Youtube campaign.
 In this ad, the characters believe that they’re on Youtube.
-When they realise that they’re on TV, and thus can’t bet on the viewers skipping, Rickus realises that they can bet using their phones.
+When they realise that they’re on TV – and thus they can’t bet on the viewers skipping – Rickus realises that they can bet using their phones.
 This enabled us to call out Sportingbets mobile “bet from anywhere” functionality.

 Produced on a relatively small budget, with a small team, this campaign proved that playing with digital and broadcast advertising formats can lead to ads that are rewarding for the viewer, and yield real, measurable results for the client’s business.